History of Betting Double-Digit NFL Win Totals: Is There Any Value on Overs?

 Houston won its first two games in 2013 against the Chargers and Titans … then the wheels came off.

 The Texans lost out, becoming the first team in NFL history to start 2-0 and lose 14 consecutive games within the same season.
-They finished eight games below their win total — the largest margin over the past 30 years.
+They finished eight games below their win total — the largest margin in the Wild-Card era.